sighupio/container-signature-enforcer/README.md

 ## Requirements

-OPA Notary Connector fits in a running environment with:
+Container Signature Enforcer fits in a running environment with:

 - Kubernetes Cluster > 1.16
 - Container Registry
-- Notary Server
+- Notary v1 Server

 You will need to have:
 - Notary delegation key to sign and validate container image.